 Marketers come up with content marketing topic ideas that they believe will provide valuable information and problem solutions to their target audiences.
 The main goal is to choose the pillar topic of the website and pick up the highly-relevant cluster terms that allow uniting the power of all the content of the website into one complex read.

-An example: a real estate mortgage website has a flow of high-quality articles in their blog, that covers a variety of industry-related topics for landlords, sellers, brokers, and buyers.
+An example: a real estate mortgage website has a flow of high-quality articles in their blog, that covers a variety of industry-related topics for landlords, sellers, brokers, and buyers, get more tips from this handy guide.
 The process of content creation is rather chaotic, and from week to week, the content differs radically, although staying in the same niche.
 The blog still provides high-quality articles, but they are weakly related to each other (homeowners and brokers, for example, are two different audiences that have opposite goals).
 The next issue for the reader is to spend time on searching posts they need all over the blog.

 “A wise alternative for this situation is to structure out the content with pillar terms and organize the content into separate sections, dedicated to the questions of landlords, brokers, buyers, and sellers.
 This is the main concept of topic clustering,” explains Pat Fredshaw, editor in chief at Essay Supply.